jerome-trc/biomorph/ATTRIB.md

 ## Graphics

-The Shotgun pickup sprite is an edit by RatCircus of the original version by id Software LLC.
+The following sprites are edits of the work of id Software LLC:
+- INAMA0.png
+- SHOTB0.png
+- SUITX0.png

 Assault Handgun sprites are courtesy of Realm667 users JoeyTD and Minigunner, as well as id Software LLC.